MaximePolicarpo/Vertebrate_Chemoreceptors_mining/README.md

 sbatch OR_Finder.sh $genome_file_name $OR_database $GPCR_database $Script_folders_location $intron_sizes $thread_number $phobius_tmhmm $max_nb_exons

-- $genome_file_name : You genome fasta file
+- $genome_file_name : Your genome fasta file
-- $OR_database : Database containing protein sequences known OR genes.
+- $OR_database : Database containing protein sequences of known OR genes.
 You can either create one of your choice or use the one provided here (Database_OR/Database_Vertebrate_OR_cdhit_80.prot)
 - $GPCR_database : Blast database of non-chemoreceptors GPCR proteins + chemoreceptors proteins.
 One should use the database provided (GPCR_plus_Chemoreceptors_vertebrates.prot)
 - $Script_folders_location : Full path the the folder containing accessory OR_finder scripts (Database_OR/Scripts_2022/)
 - $intron_sizes : Maximum intron size for multi-exon TAAR genes. (optimal : 25000)